 With few exceptions, parapsychology and psychical research have been poorly supported by universities and funding bodies.
 As a result, the number of professionals researchers in the field remains small.
 The Parapsychological Association is the leading international professional body.
 It has a membership of around 300.

-Carlos Alvarado PhD is a parapsychologist who is on the faculty of Atlantic University and the University of Virginia.
-His research has focussed on surveys of psychic experiences and on the history of psychical research.
-He is a past President (1995; 2002-2003) of the Parapsychological Association.
+Carlos Alvarado PhD was a parapsychologist on the faculty of Atlantic University and the University of Virginia.
+His research focussed on surveys of psychic experiences and on the history of psychical research.
+He was a past President (1995; 2002-2003) of the Parapsychological Association.

 Loyd Auerbach is a parapsychologist, mentalist, ghost hunter, and writer on paranormal topics.